UWCNuclear/xia4MANDELA/README.md

 **Step 3.**	Edit the calibration file in "cal" and the configuration file in "conf" to your setup configuration.

+**Step 4.**	You can run the Autosort_root script in the xia4mandela directory by giving it the run number to sort (first, give it permission to excute with "chmod +x Autosort_root") :

+    ./Autosort_root run_number

-**Step 4.**	To run, go to the xia4mandela directory and type "xia4ids" followed by the name of your config file and calibration file [optional] :
+Otherwise, you can run by typing "xia4ids" followed by the name of your config file and calibration file [optional] :

     xia4ids conf/config_mandela cal/first.cal

-You can also run the Autosort_root script by giving it the run number to sort (first, give it permission to excute with "chmod +x Autosort_root") :

-    ./Autosort_root run_number

 **Step 5.**	To look at histograms and fit peaks with GRSISort [see https://github.com/UWCNuclear/UbuntuSetUp]: